Skip to content

 Importing XML files

-Parse a XML file
+Parse and import an XML file

 document = data_model.parse_xml(